 The City of Boroondara Council offers a statewide Building Permit service.
 When you apply for a Building Permit with us, you'll get the benefit of local knowledge and a full permit and inspection service.

-If you are unsure as to whether you need a Building Permit for your project, consult the relevant guide.
+If you are unsure if you need a Building Permit for your project, read our Do I need a permit? page.

 Apply for a Building Permit

 Before you prepare your application, we recommend you consult:

 - an architect or draftsperson for building design advice

 - a building surveyor for technical advice, where required.

 Consulting an expert helps make sure your design meets building legislation and makes it easier to obtain the documentation you need for your Building Permit application.